Deborah Sanders

 Soprano

-A 2012 winner of Operalia and of the Metropolitan Opera National Council Auditions, Janai Brugger’s recent season engagements include her highly successful role debut in the title role of Carlisle Floyd’s Susannah at Opera Theatre of St Louis, followed by her performances as Pamina The Magic Flute at Ravinia Festival, a role she also sang at the Royal Opera House Covent Garden, London, and at the Metropolitan Opera of New York where she returns to the role later this year.
-The artist sang the role of Glauce in Cherubini’s Medea at the Metropolitan Opera of New York, Susanna Le Nozze di Figaro at Los Angeles Opera, Liu Turandot at Opera Colorado, and in her Houston Grand Opera debut, she inaugurated the role of Mary Jane Bower in Jake Heggie’s world premier Intelligence.
+Janai Brugger’s recent season engagements include her highly successful role debut in the title role of Carlisle Floyd’s Susannah at Opera Theatre of St Louis, performances as Servillia La Clemenza di Tito, Zerlina Don Giovanni and Pamina The Magic Flute at Ravinia Festival–a role she previously sang at the Royal Opera House Covent Garden, London and at the Metropolitan Opera of New York—and her outstanding success as Mary Jane Bower in Houston Grand Opera’s world premiere of Jake Heggie’s Intelligence.
+The artist sang the role of Glauce in Cherubini’s Medea at the Metropolitan Opera and at Canadian Opera Company, Susanna Le Nozze di Figaro at Los Angeles Opera, Liu Turandot at Lyric Opera of Chicago and she travelled to Poland to sing Mahler’s Second Symphony under the baton of Marin Alsop.
+She also made her Glyndebourne Festival debut and her BBC Proms debut as Michaela Carmen.

 “As Susanna, soprano Janai Brugger was utterly charming, fierce when needed, vocally splendid, and a savvy survivor.”